RanjithaMohan97/frontend-nanodegree-feedreader-master/README.md

 * Link to Project

 ## Instructions
-The project  is to analyse the knowledge on testing, so the job is to develope tests for the given feed reader site.
-The project is developed using the Javascript testing framework Jasmine.
+The project  is to analyse the knowledge on testing, so the job is to develop tests for the given feed reader site.
+The project is built based on the Javascript testing framework Jasmine.

 ## Technologies
 * HTML